bitcoindevkit/bitcoindevkit.org/content/repl/interface.md

 * If we choose option #2, the final transaction will need to have its `nLockTime` set to a value greater than or equal to 630,000, but the `nSequence` can be set to a final value.
 * If we choose option #3, both the `nSequence` and `nLockTime` must be set.

-The wallet can't choose by itself which one of these combination to use, so the user has to provide this information with the `--policy` flag.
+The wallet can't choose by itself which one of these combination to use, so the user has to provide this information with the `--external_policy` flag.

 Now, let's draw the condition tree to understand better how the chosen policy is represented: every node has its id shown right next to its name, like `qd3um656` for the root node.
 These ids can be seen by running the [policies](#policies) command.
 Some ids have been omitted since they are not particularly relevant, in this example we will actually only use the root id.